Nature is our Greatest Teacher

 and The Curriculum

 We learn about forest ecology, land skills, mammals and wildlife tracking, astronomy, gardening, songs and storytelling, cooperative games and initiatives, land-art, bushcraft, hand-crafting, building and theatre, movement, mindfulness and dance.
-By observing, watching and tracking nature, we begin to notice patterns and unique and interesting events.
+By observing, watching and tracking nature, we begin to notice patterns and unique and interesting events according to seasonal cycles.

 We use the work of Forest and Nature School Canada, Joseph Cornell, Tom Brown and Jon Young who has developed Coyote Mentoring and the 8 Shields program to compliment our own nature curriculum.